dbullendsl/hvac-comfort-start/README.md

 ## Notes

-Internal module and function names may still reference "furnace" for backward compatibility, but the system is fully HVAC-agnostic.
+Internal module and function names may still reference “furnace” for backward compatibility, but the system is fully HVAC-agnostic.

 ---